Vegetable Garden Planning Tips – Late Winter Checklist

 Late Winter Garden Planning

 It’s early in the season and most of us are dreaming of our beautiful garden, although it’s nowhere close to time to actually drop seeds or plants in the garden.
-Here in Northeast Texas (new hardiness zone 8b) we typically don’t risk planting outside until Easter when in all probability the danger of the last frost is past.
+Here in Northeast Texas (new hardiness zone 8b) we typically don’t risk planting outside until Easter when in nearly all probability the danger of the last frost is past.

 A new seed sprout in the garden. #TexasHomesteader

 But there are still garden tasks to complete even though the actual planting time is still weeks away.
-Come see…

-Preparations: Planning The Garden
+Easy Planning For The Garden

 You can see my entire Garden Planning Procedure here.